-Here’s about how much you can expect to spend when you’re getting a ductless mini-split.
+Here’s about how much you can expect to be responsible for when you’re installing a ductless mini-split.

-Average Cost for Mini-Split Installation
+Estimated Cost for Mini-Split Installation

-One of the most often installed sizes is a 12,000 BTU mini-split.
-This will heat and cool an estimated 450–550 square feet, or around the size of a studio apartment.
+One of the most often used sizes is a 12,000 BTU mini-split.
+This will heat and cool approximately 450–550 square feet, or roughly the size of a studio apartment.

 - Installing a concrete slab for the outdoor condenser, $75–$300.